faceyspacey/extract-css-chunks-webpack-plugin/README.md

 ## Contributing
-We use [commitizen](https://github.com/commitizen/cz-cli), so run `npm run commit` to make commits.
+We use [commitizen](https://github.com/commitizen/cz-cli), so run `npm run cm` to make commits.
 A command-line form will appear, requiring you answer a few questions to automatically produce a nicely formatted commit.
 Releases, semantic version numbers, tags and changelogs will automatically be generated based on these commits thanks to [semantic-release](https://github.com/semantic-release/semantic-release).
+Be good.